Synergic quantum generative machine learning: Synergic quantum generative network

 To consider a possible ansatz for the discriminator, let us again consider the regime, where the $X$ operation is active in the decision qubit.
 While maximizing the detection rates for $|0\rangle$ in the qubit generated state by varying the parameters of generator $\mathcal{G}$, we are making it less likely to detect $|0\rangle$ in the decision line.
 If the operations of $\mathcal{G}$ and $\mathcal{R}$ are identical, then gate $X$ will flip the top qubit and could not achieve maximal two-fold detection rates of $|0\rangle$ in both qubits, unless we allow $D$ to become a Hadamard gate $H$, conditioned on the similarity of $\mathcal{R}$ and $\mathcal{G}$ circuits.
 Note that, while maximizing the detection rates of $|0\rangle$ in the decision line by varying the parameters of the discriminator $\mathcal{D}$, in general, we do not necessarily decrease the value of relative entropy.
 If during the training the discriminator becomes a separable operation similar to $\sqrt{H}\otimes 1,$ and the generator $\mathcal{G}$ is very close to operating as $\mathcal{R}.$ Then, by optimizing $\mathcal{G}$ even further we would not influence the detection rate in the top qubit, i.e., the discriminator stops learning.
 In fact, the detection rate stops varying with $\mathcal{G}$ as soon as the operation $\mathcal{D}$ becomes separable.
 This suggests that inseparability of $\mathcal{D}$ is necessary to train the discriminator.
 Thus, it must be ensured during the design of $\mathcal{D}$ that its outcome in the decision qubit is strongly correlated with the generator qubits.
 This can be easily achieved by making the discriminator to consist of a $Y$-rotation controlled by the generator output qubits, targeting only the discriminator decision qubit.
 This rotation is set to $\pi/2$ to compute $p$ and $q,$ and to $\pi/4$ in case of minimizing $J.$ The discriminator should also admit arbitrary unitary transformations before the controlled operations.
 This guarantees that the output of a discriminator is state-dependent, and the optimization works as described above.

 In our experiments and numerical simulations, we use the circuit ansatz of M\"{o}tt\"{o}nen et. al. from Ref.~\cite{Mottonen}.
 This means that both $\mathcal{G}$ and $\mathcal{D}$ [i.e., $U_{z_D}$ from Eq.~(\ref{eq:Uzd})] are implemented by a circuit block depicted in Fig.~\ref{fig:3}.
+We chose this particular ansatz because of its universality, uncomplicated implementation, and straightforward generalization to an arbitrary number of qubits.
+For a relatively small number of qubits, the exponential scaling in the number of CNOT gates does not constitute a problem.
+In higher dimensions, one can easily switch to a different ansatz, such as the so-called hardware efficient ansatz \cite{Kandala17} to avoid unfavorable scaling.
+In both cases, the number of parameters scales linearly with the number of qubits.